-Here we're looking to know more about the other individuals and organisations that are part of your activity.
-By 'others involved in the activity' we can mean individuals or organisations and other partners who:
+Alongside this we're also looking to know more about the other individuals and organisations that are part of your activity (if applicable).
+By this we mean any individuals, organisations or other partners who:

 - are part of your project/activity; or - are directly involved in planning and shaping the activity.